FEYeh/openapi-to-ts/README.md

 ### Plugin

-openapi-tool have a flexible plugin system which can add global-level functionality.
+openapi-to-ts2 have a flexible plugin system which can add global-level functionality.

 #### Using Plugin